Common Types of Shoulder Injuries

 Treatment focuses on avoiding further injury and gradually strengthening the muscles surrounding the shoulder joint to prevent re-injury.

 - Rest: Use your shoulder as little as possible for the first two days immediately after the injury.
-After 2 days of rest, make sure you begin to use your shoulder more, but do so gently and slowly so as not to re-injure it.
+After 2 days of rest, make sure you begin to use your shoulder more, but do so gently and slowly to avoid re-injury.

 - Posture: Avoid slouching, support elbows on chair arm rests or desk when possible

-- Ice: Use ice in a plastic bag for 15 minutes once an hour to control pain.
-Ice after exercise if your shoulder is sore.
-Wrap ice in soft cloth to avoid direct skin contact and possible frost bite.
+- Ice: Wrap ice in a soft cloth to avoid direct skin contact.
+Apply ice for 15 minutes once an hour to control pain.
+Ice after exercise and stretching if your shoulder is sore.

-- Prevention: Lighten backpack; Avoid prolonged activities that stress shoulder such as computer work, driving and weight lifting.
+- Prevention: Lighten backpack; Avoid prolonged activities that stress shoulders such as computer work, driving, and weightlifting.

 Exercises & Physical Therapy